- Doctors & Departments

 To help reduce these types of infections, the Orthopedics Institute started an interdisciplinary spine infection task force in July 2007.
 The task force is made up of spine surgeons, epidemiologists, infection preventionists, a pharmacist, anesthesiologist and nurses (from the operating room, outpatient and inpatient areas where spine patients are treated).

 The goal of this team is to reduce spine surgical site infection rates and monitor our hospital's compliance with evidence-based practices to prevent these infections.

 This data comes from medical records of patients who have had a spine fusion surgery at the Orthopedics Institute at Children's Colorado.
 The information is reviewed regularly by the spine infection task force to track our own hospital's progress as well as how we compare to other hospitals.

-Estimated blood loss is an estimate of the amount of blood a patient will lose during surgery.
 We measure estimated blood loss to help manage our patients’ anesthesia needs during surgery.
 As a patient loses more blood, they need more fluid and medical support.
 Patients with a large estimated blood loss may also need blood transfusions.